egeny/fabuloos-website/documentation/api/fab.extend.md

 fab("player").foo(); // Display "bar" in the console

-// The first method (displaying "foo") is dumped since the last once doesn't call _super
+// The first method (displaying "foo") is dumped since the last once doesn’t call _super
 // Now if you prefer to simulate inheritance: fab.extend({
   foo: function() {